codemonstur/HtmlParser/README.md

 Really bold.

-Nullpointers (we can totally close tags that don't exist), stackoverflows (closing tags is for pussies) it's been a real joy to debug so far.
+NPE (we can totally close tags that don't exist), stackoverflows (closing tags is for pussies) it's been a real joy to debug so far.
 Real world HTML is really really messy.

 Stats show just 3.7% successfully parses.